Return to top

 Yes, hot oatmeal.

 The problem is most people don’t have the same affinity for oatmeal as I do.
-But because I’ve made oatmeal nearly everyday for almost my entire life, I know everything about how to make oatmeal taste good!
+But because I’ve made my morning bowl of oatmeal nearly everyday for almost my entire life, I know everything about how to make oatmeal taste good!

 Latest Recipe Video!